If you’re looking for places to visit in Scotland off the beaten path, you’re about to discover some of the best hidden gems that no one knows about.

-I’ve been living in Scotland for 2 years now and I feel it is my duty to encourage travellers to get off the tourist track that has become Edinburgh to Loch Lomond to the Isle of Skye and back again.
+I’ve been living in Scotland for two years now and I feel it is my duty to encourage travellers to get off the tourist track that has become Edinburgh to Loch Lomond to the Isle of Skye and back again.

 So I’m letting you in on a few of my favourite secret places in Scotland.

 Even if you add just one of these non-touristy things to do in Scotland to your itinerary, you’ll experience a part of Scotland that very few others do.

 >> Are you visiting Scotland?
 Make sure you grab my Scotland Bucket List Planning printable.
 It’s the price of a coffee!

 Not all of these places are easy to reach.
 Some require a hike or a paddle to reach them.
 Others require you to hire a car and drive for miles.
 But the difficulty in reaching them makes visiting them all the more special.
 Nothing good comes easy!

 I’ve marked each of my Scotland off the beaten path destinations on a map to make finding them easier.

 Here are 10 of my favourite secret places in Scotland.
 I hope you feel inspired to visit!

 Scotland Off The Beaten Path: 11 Secret Places in Scotland